lucapette/fakedata/README.md

 default it returns a number between `0` and `1000`.

 ```
-{{ Int 15 20 }}
+echo "{{ Int 15 20 }}" | fakedata -l5
+15
+20
+15
+15
+17
 ```

-The above function call returns a number between 15 and 20 for each run.
+### `Date`

+Date takes one or two dates and returns a date within this range.
+By default, it returns a date between one year ago and today.

 ### Helpers